 How education and upbringing influenced the life of Charles Barkley.
 A timeline of key moments.

-Charles Barkley, nicknamed "Sir Charles", is a retired American professional basketball player and current television analyst.
-He played 16 seasons in the NBA, known for his rebounding and scoring prowess despite being shorter than most power forwards.
-Barkley's accolades include 11-time NBA All-Star, 11-time All-NBA Team selection, and the 1993 NBA MVP award.
-He was also named to the NBA's 50th and 75th anniversary teams, solidifying his legacy as one of basketball's greats.
+Charles Barkley, nicknamed "Sir Charles" among other monikers, is a retired American professional basketball player and current television analyst.
+Playing for 16 seasons in the NBA, he was known for his exceptional rebounding and scoring abilities despite being shorter than most power forwards.
+Barkley's career highlights include being an 11-time NBA All-Star, 11-time All-NBA Team member, and the 1993 NBA Most Valuable Player.
+His achievements led to his inclusion in the NBA's 50th and 75th anniversary teams, solidifying his legacy as one of basketball's greats.

 On February 20, 1963, Charles Wade Barkley was born.
-He later became a prominent American professional basketball player and television analyst.
+He would later become a professional basketball player and television analyst.

-In 1989, Charles Barkley married Maureen Blumhardt, whom he reportedly met in the mid to late 1980s while playing for the Philadelphia 76ers.
+In 1989, Charles Barkley married Maureen Blumhardt, after reportedly meeting in the mid to late 1980s.
+They reside in Scottsdale, Arizona.

-In the 1991-92 season, Charles Barkley wore number 32 in honor of Magic Johnson, who had announced he was HIV-positive.
+In the 1991-92 season, Charles Barkley wore number 32 instead of his usual 34 to honor Magic Johnson, who had announced he was HIV-positive.

 In 1995, Charles Barkley considered running as a Republican candidate for Alabama's governorship in the 1998 election.

-At a July 2006 meeting of the Southern Regional Conference of the National School Boards Association in Destin, Florida, Charles Barkley expressed interest in potentially running for Governor of Alabama.
+At a July 2006 meeting of the Southern Regional Conference of the National School Boards Association in Destin, Florida, Charles Barkley altered his political stance, and lent credence to the idea of running for Governor of Alabama.

-In September 2006, Charles Barkley reiterated his desire to run for governor of Alabama, noting that he couldn't run until 2014 due to residency requirements.
+In September 2006, Charles Barkley reiterated his desire to run for governor, noting that he couldn't run until 2014 due to residency requirements.

 In July 2007, Charles Barkley made a video declaring his support for Barack Obama in the 2008 presidential election.

-In September 2007, Charles Barkley announced that he bought a house in Alabama to satisfy residency requirements for a potential 2014 campaign for governor, also declaring himself an Independent.
+In September 2007, during a broadcast on Monday Night Football, Charles Barkley announced that he bought a house in Alabama to satisfy residency requirements for a 2014 campaign for governor and declared himself an Independent.

-In 2007, during the NBA All-Star Weekend, Charles Barkley raced NBA official Dick Bavetta for charity, after joking about Bavetta's age.
-Barkley won the race, and the event raised money for charity.
+In 2007, Charles Barkley challenged NBA official Dick Bavetta to a footrace at the NBA All-Star Weekend for charity.
+Barkley won the race, and the event raised money for the charities of their choice.

-In a 2007 interview with ESPN's Trey Wingo, Charles Barkley revealed he had lost approximately $10 million through gambling, including $2.5 million in a six-hour period playing blackjack.
+In a 2007 interview, Charles Barkley revealed he had lost approximately $10 million through gambling, including $2.5 million in a six-hour period playing blackjack.
+He claimed that he can afford his gambling habit.

 In February 2008, Charles Barkley announced that he would be running for Governor of Alabama in 2014 as an Independent.

-On November 24, 2009, Charles Barkley began to back off the idea of running for Governor of Alabama in a November 24, 2009 interview on The Jay Leno Show.
+On November 24, 2009, Charles Barkley began to back off the idea of running for Governor of Alabama in an interview on The Jay Leno Show.

 In 2010, Charles Barkley confirmed that he was not running for Governor of Alabama in 2014.